-The Patient Protection and Affordable Care Act (also known as Health Care Reform) requires that you receive an SBC for your medical plan.
+The Patient Protection and Affordable Care Act (also known as Health Care Reform) requires that plans provide an SBC.
 The SBC is designed to help you understand and evaluate your health plan choices.
 You can download a copy of the SBC from the CRI Benefits Website or contact Human Resources and request a copy be provided to you.